Kazmirchuk/nats-tcl/CoreAPI.md

 ### objectName publish *subject message* ?-reply *replyTo*?
 Publishes a message to the specified subject.
 See the NATS [documentation](https://docs.nats.io/nats-concepts/subjects) for more details about subjects and wildcards.
 The client will check subject's validity before sending according to [NATS Naming Rules](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-6.md). <br/>
 `message` is the payload (can be a binary string).
-If you specify a `replyTo` subject, a responder will know where to send a reply.
-You can use the [inbox](#objectname-inbox) method to generate a transient [subject name](https://docs.nats.io/developing-with-nats/sending/replyto) starting with _INBOX.
+If you specify a `replyTo` subject, the receiver of your message will know where to send a reply.
+You can use the [inbox](#objectname-inbox) method to generate a transient [subject name](https://docs.nats.io/developing-with-nats/sending/replyto) starting with `_INBOX`.
 However, using asynchronous requests might accomplish the same task in an easier manner - see below.

 ### objectName publish_msg *msg*
 Publishes a message created using [nats::msg](#natsmsg) commands.
 This method is especially useful if you need to send a message with headers.